-The Federal Trade Commission (“FTC”) and state attorneys general across the country have made it clear that businesses that use advertisements considered to be “misleading” or “deceptive” will be subject to stiff penalties, including fines.
-If you use the Internet to advertise, you need to be aware of the laws governing deceptive advertising.
+The Federal Trade Commission (“FTC”) and state attorneys general have made clear that businesses that engage in “misleading” or “deceptive” advertising will face stiff penalties, including fines.
+If you use the Internet to market products or services, you need to be aware of the laws applicable to deceptive advertising.

-First and foremost, you must be certain that all claims that you make in your advertising materials are truthful and substantiated (for example, clinical studies that support health and beauty product claims are necessary).
+First and foremost, you must be certain that all marketing claims are truthful and substantiated (for example, clinical studies that support health and beauty product claims are necessary).
 This will often require that you include certain disclosures in your advertising.
 All disclosures that are necessary to prevent an advertisement from being considered deceptive or misleading must be presented both clearly and conspicuously.
-When evaluating whether or not a disclosure is clear and conspicuous, the FTC advises advertisers to consider the following three factors:
+When evaluating whether a disclosure is clear and conspicuous, the FTC advises advertisers to consider the following three factors:

 - placement of the disclosure in the advertisement;

 - proximity of the disclosure to the applicable claim; and

 In connection with these factors (it may be helpful to remember them as the “3 Ps”), you should consider: (1) whether the design of the advertisement draws attention away from the disclosure; (2) whether the advertisement is so long that it requires repetition of the disclosure; and (3) whether the disclosure is easily understandable.

 As far as the first two “Ps,” “placement” and “proximity,” are concerned, you should ensure that the disclosure appears directly adjacent to, or very close to, the relevant claim.
 However, there may be instances, such as when a lengthy disclosure is required, where consumers may need to scroll down to view the entire disclosure.
 In such cases, you should use explicit instructions regarding the need to scroll down, as opposed to a general statement, such as “see below for details.”